public-key-cryptography/public-key-editor/README.md

 	vert, or solve, and it gives users a false sense of security and confidence in the ciphers.
 Some users reassure themselves that because ciphers such as coprime root extraction or RSA have withstood many decades of public cryptanalysis, that this gives them a certain level of confidence in the security of the ciphers which is a false or erroneous assumption because cryptanalysts are secretive.
+They don't know that the coprime root extraction cipher has been broken for a few decades.

 	Another broken cipher that is being backed by a number of companies is the learning with errors ci- pher.
 In the LWE cipher, the recipient chooses a prime (or prime power) modulus q, a public array a[],